MyHush/hushchat/README.md

 https://download.libsodium.org/doc/

-Specifically, we use these part of libsodium:
+Specifically, we use these parts of libsodium:

   * Key Exchange
   * Secretstreams
   * Password Hashing API (Argon2id)

-In terms of hash functions, Blake2B and SHA256 are used.
+and potentially others.
+In terms of hash functions, Blake2B and SHA256 are used directly and internally by various libsodium functions.

 ## How does HushChat protect my privacy?